mikejmcguirk/Neovim-Win10-Lazy/README.md

 ##### Node Installation for JavaScript and Copilot (Windows Specific)

-- Perform a clean install of NVM for Windows as described here: https://github.com/coreybutler/nvm-windows

-- Install Node and npm using <code>nvm install lts</code>

-- Type <code>nvm list</code> and find the latest installed LTS node.js version

-- Type <code>nvm use [version_number]</code> to point the %NVM_SYMLINK% path to the proper Node installation

-- Update npm by typing <code>npm i -g npm</code>

-- The highest version of Node.js that Copilot is guaranteed to be compatible with is 16.15.0 (see the g:copilot_node_command entry in the copilot readme)

-- Install it with <code>nvm install 16.15.0</code>

-- For this config, create an environment variable called <code>NvimCopilotNode</code> containing the fully-qualified name of your v16.15.0 node.exe file
+- For this config, create an environment variable called <code>NvimCopilotNode</code> containing the fully-qualified name of the Copilot node.exe file

   - If this is not set, Copilot will look for the default Node path if it exists.
-Versions above v16.15.0 are not guaranteed to be supported
+Versions above what's specified in the Copilot readme are not guaranteed to be supported

 - For this config, Copilot can be disabled by creating an environment variable called <code>DisableCopilot</code> and setting it to <code>true</code>

-##### Install JavaScript LSP Stack

-- This config opts for global installation where possible.
-This is to ensure a fallback is always present if <code>eslint --init</code> has not been run

-- Run these installation commands below in the order listed:

-  - <code>npm i -g typescript-language-server typescript</code>

-    - tsserver should then work with the provided lsp config.
-It will operate in single file mode unless a jsconfig.json file is present

-  - <code>npm i -g eslint</code>

-  - <code>npm i -g vscode-langservers-extracted</code>

-    - Because ESLint is installed globally, the ESLint LSP should be able to interface with it once a .eslintrc file is in your project directory.
-It should still work after running <code>eslint --init</code>

-  - <code>npm install -g --save-dev prettier</code>

-  - This config uses conform.nvim to interface with prettier, with the intention of avoiding ESLint for formatting

-  - To handle contradictory rules between ESLint and prettier:

-    - In the root directory of your project (global install does not work), run: <code>npm install --save-dev eslint-config-prettier</code>

-    - The eslint-config-prettier repo describes how to configure and check your .eslintrc files to use it

-    - To test that it's properly installed for your project, run <code>npx eslint-config-prettier main.js</code>.
-If you get an error that the prettier config is missing, eslint-config-prettier is not properly installed

-##### Docker LSP

-- Install the Docker Language server with <code>npm install -g dockerfile-language-server-nodejs</code>

-- Run the following in your JS project to add the components:
-  <code><pre>
-  npm install dockerfile-ast
-  npm install dockerfile-language-service
-  npm install dockerfile-utils
-  </pre></code>

 ##### Lua Language Server